Septikai/Project-List/README.md

 # Project-List
-A list of projects that I've made or had a significant contribution to, sorted by main language.
+A list of projects that I've made or had a significant contribution to, in no particular order.

 ## Python
 Nullzee's Warden - https://github.com/nullzee-cave/nullzee-bot